eikarna/GrowDocs/types_definition.md

-# Types definiton
+# Types Definition

 There are few basic types in packets used.
-Most of them are classica C types, but there are few small differences.
+Most of them are classic C types, but there are few small differences.

 ## string